 I try to help out however I can, not being myself an expert on whatever the topic is.
 In the process, I’ve learned a lot and made some friends.
 I’ve also answered a lot of e-mails, texts and calls at 3 am.
 I look forward to more of the same this year.

 Although my current path is with the libraries, I am always looking for ways to promote environmental sustainability.
-Food security is one of the most important issues in the world right now, and I’m looking forward to seeing what this class comes up with!
+Climate change is a serious issue that the entire world is facing and will continue to face in the coming years.
+We must be working actively towards mitigating the impacts of climate change, and I look forward to seeing what the class comes up with!

 Johnny was one of the first guinea pigs to participate in 12.000: Solving Complex Problems.
 As a student in Mission 2004 (Mars), he was a member of the “Mission Control” team and later took part in writing and editing the mission’s final paper.
 Because he loved 12.000 so much, he joined the staff for the class, serving as a Undergraduate Teaching Fellow (UTF) for several Missions before becoming an alumni mentor beginning with Mission 2007.